ForMyFreedom/RockPaperScissorDiscord/README.md

 ---

 ## To Contributors
+### Programers
 It's necessary to have a Discord Token in their Develop Portal.
 After get it, you need to run the 'token_file_creator.py' archive in the directory that have all the codes.
-After that, i belive you will run this application without problems
+After that, i belive you will run this application without problems.
+In case you insert a new text to be showed to the user, create a new function in TextMessageGerenciator and use the one of the methods GetGerenciator.
+In the case you want to translate to all language, thanks!
+But you don't really need it, just inherits English and create all the 'throw new NotImplementedException();' methods...
+Sometime I will translate to the other languages.

 ---